ireapps/interviewing-your-data-with-R/README.md

 # interviewing-your-data-with-R
-###### _Interviewing your data with R, and 3-hour hands-on class_
+###### _Learn the basics of analyzing data with R, a powerful and versatile open standard language_
 ### Class Requirements
 - This material will make sense if you have a good understanding of the basics of data analysis: sorting, filtering and grouping, whether in spreadsheets or in a database manager program.
-- You need the latest version of [R and RStudio installed](https://docs.google.com/document/d/1W7WIIW9UyqOec7rU36EsQqrRvgLJGRf3_dwTcy4YvJM/edit?usp=sharing) to your computer (if you're at the conference, this has already been done for you!)
+- You need the latest version of [R and RStudio installed](https://docs.google.com/document/d/1W7WIIW9UyqOec7rU36EsQqrRvgLJGRf3_dwTcy4YvJM/edit?usp=sharing) to your computer (if you're at a conference, this has already been done for you!)

 ### Brief Introduction
 For this class, we’ll be learning the basics of the R programming language, and interacting with R through RStudio which is an efficient and user-friendly tool.